JorneSaenen/JorneSaenen/README.md

 - 💻 Front-end Developer from Belgium.

-- 🌱 I’m currently learning React & React Native.
+- 🌱 I’m currently learning React (& nextJS).

 <!--- 🔭 I’m currently working on converting our company website to nextJS.-->